Chfrlt/P4_chess_tournament/README.md

 To generate a new report, use:
 > flake8 chess_tournament --format=html --htmldir=<new_report_name>
 >> Note: chess_tournament is the default name of the folder containing the code.
-If it was changed, please update the command fittingly.
+If changed, please update the command fittingly.

 </br>